5-Hour Rule: If you’re not spending 5 hours per week learning, you’re being irresponsible

 The answer is simple: Learning is the single best investment of our time that we can make.
 Or as Benjamin Franklin said, “An investment in knowledge pays the best interest.”

 This insight is fundamental to succeeding in our knowledge economy, yet few people realize it.
 Luckily, once you do understand the value of knowledge, it’s simple to get more of it.
 Just dedicate yourself to constant learning.

 “Intellectual capital will always trump financial capital.” — Paul Tudor Jones, self-made billionaire entrepreneur, investor, and philanthropist

-We spend our lives collecting, spending, lusting after, and worrying about money — in fact, when we say we “don’t have time” to learn something new, it’s usually because we are feverishly devoting our time to earning money, but something is happening right now that’s changing the relationship between money and knowledge.
+We spend our lives collecting, spending, lusting after, and worrying about money — in fact, when we say we “don’t have time” to learn something new, it’s usually because we are feverishly devoting our time to earning money, but several things are happening right now that are changing the relationship between money and knowledge.

 We are at the beginning of a period of what renowned futurist Peter Diamandis calls rapid demonetization, in which technology is rendering previously expensive products or services much cheaper — or even free.